 The Lowcountry is the 200-mile stretch of coastal South Carolina and Georgia, composed of tidal marshes, rivers, estuaries, and the Atlantic Ocean.
 If you have never been, now is the time to visit the SC Lowcountry.
 This area is ripe for exploration.
-Enjoy the quaint towns and cities, see the sights, and head back to the porch of your charmingly Southern hotel or inn at the end of the day.
+Enjoy the quaint towns and cities and see the sights.
+Conclude by heading back to the porch of your charmingly Southern hotel or inn at the end of the day.

 Go Here – The Cities & Towns